 Sikh men traditionally wear a dastaar (turban) and have a full beard.
 Sikhs subscribe to the five Ks:

 The Sikh place of worship, the gurudwara (literally guru’s door), traditionally has doors opening in all four directions, to symbolise that all are welcome.
 Inside a gurudwara shoes must be removed and the head covered.
 Every gurudwara provides langar, a free communal meal.
-The gurudwara in Wellington, opened in 1997, is the southernmost in the world.
+The gurudwara in Wellington, opened in 1997, was the southernmost in the world until a gurudwara opened in Christchurch in 2009.

 Their traditional clothing and artefacts promote Sikh social cohesion and identity, but also differentiate them from other New Zealanders and can cause concern.
 For example, wearing the kirpan has been an issue at schools and on domestic flights.
 In 2008 a Sikh policeman in Nelson became the first to include a turban as part of his uniform.
 However, in 2009 the Manurewa Cosmopolitan Club refused to admit a Sikh wearing his turban, leading to an official complaint to the Human Rights Commission.
 Wearing turbans can also raise health and safety issues for Sikh workers.